SRIAcademy/academicBrowser/README.md

 # academicBrowser
-can browse your folders organised y position academic
+can browse your academic-folders organised by position